AutodeskGames/stingray-docs/source/interactive_help/sdk_help.md

 3. Create a new folder for your plug-in.
 You'll put all the files your plug-in needs in here.

 	In this folder, you'll have to create a new *.stingray_plugin* file to describe your plug-in.
 This descriptor contains metadata about your plug-in, and a set of *extensions* that define what the plug-in should do when it's loaded.
-An easy way to get started is to copy the minimal description from the ~{ Define a Plug-in }~ page, or copy one from a sample plug-in.
+An easy way to get started is to copy the minimal description from the ~{ Define a {{ProductName}} Plug-in }~ page, or copy one from a sample plug-in.

 	>	**Tip:** Try starting from our [stingray-plugin](https://github.com/AutodeskGames/stingray-plugin) repository on GitHub!
 This repo gives you a basic framework for your plug-in, including a sample *.stingray_plugin* file that you can tweak as you go.
 This repo is especially useful if you want to extend the engine or the editor in C or C++, because it comes with all the build tools you'll need to compile your plug-in libraries.